Lombard credit: Controversy

 One prominent role of Lombard credit is in use by the Federal Reserve System of the United States of America ("Fed").
-Traditionally, the discount rate, or the rate charged by the Fed to member banks in need of funds (ostensibly to maintain the required reserve ratio), was lower than the target federal funds rate, or the rate charged among banks for the same type of overnight credit.
+Traditionally, the bank rate, or the rate charged by the Fed to member banks in need of funds (ostensibly to maintain the required reserve ratio), was lower than the target federal funds rate, or the rate charged among banks for the same type of overnight credit.
 This meant that banks could borrow from the central bank at a lower rate than they could from each other, which somewhat conflicts with the central bank's role as a "lender of last resort".
 A discount rate lower than the rate typically charged by another bank opened the possibility of arbitrage and thus required extra scrutiny of potential borrowers.
-The Federal Reserve Board of the United States switched to a so-called "Lombard facility," in which the discount rate is actually higher than the targeted federal funds rate, thus creating an economic incentive for banks to look elsewhere before asking to borrow from the Fed.
+The Fed switched to a so-called "Lombard facility," in which the discount rate is higher than the targeted federal funds rate, thus creating an economic incentive for banks to look elsewhere before asking to borrow from the Fed.

-A 2011 economic brief from the Federal Reserve Bank of Richmond said many bank executives and market participants perceive a stigma attached to borrowing from the discount window, so while the vast majority of federal funds loans occur below the discount rate (at or near the target federal funds rate), there have been instances when banks have paid above-market rates (particularly, rates at or even above the discount rate) for federal funds.
+A 2011 economic brief from the Federal Reserve Bank of Richmond said many bank executives and market participants attach a stigma to borrowing from the discount window, so while the vast majority of federal funds loans occur below the discount rate (at or near the target federal funds rate), in some instances banks have paid above-market rates (particularly, rates at or even above the discount rate) for federal funds.

+Private client lombard lending

+Lombard lending is used by private banks to help support wealthy investors.
+Banks such as UBS, Barclays, Julius Baer, JP Morgan, Rothschild, etc., offer their UHNW clients access to lending secured against their investments.
+The major benefits of Lombard lending are that investments do not have to be sold, and thus do not trigger capital gains tax.
+As they are secured against high quality liquid assets, they are often at lower rates.
+Funds can be accessed quickly..
+Traditionally, Lombard lending can be accessed only by HNW or UHNW individuals who hold their assets at a private bank.
+Firms such as Firenze make this available without minimum investment requirements and regardless of where the assets are held.